JDevdsn/Wheelhub/README.md

 ## Introduction
 Under minor Construction!
-NextJS application with leveraging features such as server-side rendering and the app router.
+NextJS application with leveraging features such as server-side rendering and app router.

 What youl experience in this app.

 - Next.js 13 App Router and Server Side Rendering
 - Implement Advanced Search Functionality
 - Create Filtering Capabilities
-- Optimize Metadata and SEO
+- Optimized Metadata and SEO
-- Create custom filter, combobox, and modal elements
+- Curated custom filters, combobox, and modal elements
-- Maintain a well-organized file and folder structure.
+- Maintained a well-organized file and folder structure.
-- Embrace the principles of writing clean code.
+- Embraced the principles of writing clean code.

 ## Project for resume & to showcase!
 ⭐ HJW Link to the site - https://wheelhub.vercel.app/